arthurPignet/privacy-preserving-titanic-challenge/ckks_titanic/README.md

 Homomorphic encryption is a type of encryption which allows one to make computations over encrypted data without decrypting it.
 Here, we use the CKKS scheme implemented in TenSEAL ( see https://github.com/OpenMined/TenSEAL ).
 TenSEAL is a open-source python library, written mainly in C++, and build on the top of the Microsoft SEAL library.

 The project can be split in two parts.
-First we compare three implementations of logistic regression, on  from the scikit-learn library (as temoin), and two homemade logistic regressions, one encrypted and the other unencrypted.
+First we compare three implementations of logistic regression, one from the scikit-learn library (as telltale), and two homemade logistic regressions, one encrypted and the other unencrypted.
 We demonstrate that the use of the CKKS scheme does not impact the model performance, but only the memory and time complexities.
-In fact, the same performances as the Scikit-learn implementation can be reach, with numerous epoch of training ( encrypted or unencrypted)
+In fact, the same performances as the Scikit-learn implementation can be reach, with numerous epoch of training ( encrypted or unencrypted).
-To speed up the training process, an implementation using multiprocessing is implemented, for encrypted training.
+So as to speed up the encrypted training process, an implementation using multiprocessing is implemented.
-Moreover a work around batching the data is in progress
+Currently, a work around batching the data is in progress

 Then, the second part is a fully-private titanic resolution scenario, with two actors.
 Bob will stand for the data holder, and Alice for the data scientist.
 Bob will send the encrypted data to Alice, which will train a logistic regression on those.
 With this trained model, Alice will be able to provide to Bob encrypted predictions.
-From these predictions, Bob will evaluate the model, and thus can make a kaggle submission.
+From these predictions on both labelled and unlabelled data, Bob will evaluate the model, and thus can decide to use these predictions.He can for instance make a kaggle submission.
 The submission score is compared to a submission score obtained with scikit-learn logistic regression.